Skip to content

 • Document automation runs inside Leap’s own document engine; external integration is usually about triggering a Leap precedent rather than replacing the engine

-The shape that follows from this: integrations with Leap are usually well-defined transactional touchpoints (this enquiry creates a matter, this matter status change triggers an email, this financial event mirrors to accounting) rather than continuous bidirectional sync.
+What follows: Leap integrations are usually well-defined transactional touchpoints — this enquiry creates a matter, this matter status change triggers an email, this financial event mirrors to accounting — rather than continuous bidirectional sync.

 Pattern 1 — Website intake to matter creation